Khamenei: No obstacles can stop Iran's nuclear course

 Khamenei was speaking on state television shortly after the U.N. nuclear watchdog declared a collapse in talks with Iran aimed at getting it to address suspicions that it is covertly seeking nuclear weapons capability.

-The Islamic Republic denies this, saying its program to enrich uranium for nuclear fuel is for peaceful energy only.
+The Islamic Republic denies this, saying its programme to enrich uranium for nuclear fuel is for peaceful energy only.

 But Iran's refusal to curb sensitive atomic activities with both civilian and military purposes, and its track record of secrecy and restricting U.N. inspections, have drawn increasingly harsh U.N. and separate U.S. and European sanctions, now targeting its economically vital oil exports.